esciencecenter-digital-skills/git-lesson/learners/setup.md

 You will need an account for [GitHub](https://github.com/) to follow episodes 7, 8, 9 in this lesson.

 1. To sign up for an account, navigate to https://github.com/ and follow the prompts.
-2. Verify your email address with GitHub.
+2. Verify your email address.
 3. Configure two-factor authentication.

 Two-factor authentication, or 2FA, is an extra layer of security used when logging into websites or apps.
 It is strongly adviced to configure 2FA.